matoototo/SpriteGAN/README.md

 <img src="./examples/psi-progression.gif" width=100% alt="PSI progression GIF"></img>

 This is a [DiffAugment StyleGAN2](https://github.com/mit-han-lab/data-efficient-gans) trained on 32x32 sprites.
 The model was trained in early 2022.
-While the outputs are far from perfect and do exhibit partial mode collapse, to my knowledge this is the SOTA in equipment sprite generation at a fixed size.
+While the outputs are far from perfect and do exhibit partial mode collapse, to my knowledge this was the SOTA in equipment sprite generation at a fixed size at release.

 The GIF above showcases 27 randomly sampled points in the latent space, with increasing truncation_psi from 0.0 to 1.2.
 A larger example with 2500 individual sprites (at 1.0 psi) can be found under [./examples/psi-1.0.png](examples/psi-1.0.png).
 If you want to generate your own, follow the installation instructions below.